xieyuheng/inner/persons/jeremy-siek/2023-essentials-of-compilation.md

     [((Int n1) (Int n2)) (Int (fx- n1 n2))]
     [(_ _) (Prim '- (list r1 r2))]))
 ```

+> In figure 1.5, the structural recursion over exp is captured in the
+> `pe-exp` function, whereas the code for partially evaluating the
+> negation and addition operations is factored into three auxiliary
+> functions: `pe-neg`, `pe-add` and `pe-sub`.
+The input to these
+> functions is the output of partially evaluating the children.
+The
+> `pe-neg`, `pe-add` and `pe-sub` functions check whether their
+> arguments are integers and if they are, perform the appropriate
+> arithmetic.
+Otherwise, they create an AST node for the arithmetic
+> operation.

+这种递归的组合算是可以被命名为 partial evaluation 的 pattern。

 # 2 Integers and Variables